-The 1/87th scale mill workers are represented by the United Steelworkers of America.
-District 11's director has graciously assigned #61 to the union local office.
+The 1/87th scale millworkers are represented by the United Steelworkers of America.
+District 11's director graciously assigned #61 to the union local office.
 The office is located in the town across the road from the works.

 Power to move the tonnage is supplied by an eclectic roster of locomotives that includes EMD, Alco, Fairbanks-Morse, GE, Baldwin and Mitsubishi.
 The largest is a Baldwin twin-engine center cab and the smallest is 5-ton diesel which operates in the basement of the open-hearth shop.
 CRSC management has decided to concentrate on EMD power, specifically NW-2's (Kato) and the newly acquired SW-1200 (Life-Like) still in Birmingham Southern livery.
 Blue Circle Lime operates a side-rod Mitsubishi 30-ton switcher purchased from CRSC.